sageteadev/sageteamail/CONTRIBUTING.md

-SageTea Mail includes an developer wiki included in the source.
+Dekko includes an developer wiki included in the source.

 From the root of the source directory run